injekt666/ratclient/readme.md

 - [gigajew](https://github.com/gigajew "gigajew")

 ### What it is
 Here's my super easy RAT source / base.
-It allows easy text communication between clients and server using sockets.
+It allows easy packet communication between clients and server using sockets.
 I threw it together fairly quickly and I'm posting it here for educational purposes.
 Consider it a kick in the right direction.
 It's not using any fancy coding standards or anything like that.
 So don't expect quality work.

 It does not at it's current form have any malicious features, and it's not intended for "hacking" peoples computers.
 It's just a barebones Remote Administration Tool source code.